PacificBiosciences/pbmm2/README.md

 ## Changelog

- * 1.6.2: Error message improvements, included in SMRT Link 6.0.0
+ * 1.7.0: Fix corner-case bug, included in SMRT Link 6.0.0
  * 1.6.1: Fix `--min-end-score` in combination with `--isoseq`
  * 1.6.0:
    * New filter `--min-end-score`